Sylius/Sylius/docs/plugins/plugin-development-guide/implementation.rst

                 type: boolean
                 nullable: true

-Then our new entity should be configured as sylius product variant resource model:
+Then our new entity should be configured as a resource model:

 .. code-block:: yaml